AkankshaCheeti/NetShare-CS536-Project/README.md

 4. NetShare-generated traces perform similar to original traces on Telemetry

+#### Acknowledgements
+We would like to thank the author (Yucheng Yin) for provid- ing synthetic traces for CAIDA and UGR generated from their compute cluster of 200 CPUs.

 Did you find the results interesting ?
 You can replicate the experiment by following setup guide below!

 ### Project details